jugalanvekar/hellowldapi/README.md

 when John's birthday is today: { "message": "Hello, John!
 Happy birthday" }

-Details
+#Details
 The app is written in Python, using Flask framework

-simpleapi.py is the actual app code requirements.txt are the dependencies required to run the app Dockerfile is used to build docker container k8syamls is the folder containing required yaml files to deploy to kubernetes cluster deployment.yaml - will create a deployment of 6 containers configmap.yaml - will create environment variables needed by the application to run. make sure to fill these ones secrets.yaml - will create environment variable containing db password, make sure to fill this one too
+hellowldapi.py is the actual app code requirements.txt are the dependencies required to run the app Dockerfile is used to build docker container autodply is the folder containing required yaml files to deploy to kubernetes cluster deployment.yaml - will create a deployment of 6 containers configmap.yaml - will create environment variables needed by the application to run. make sure to fill these ones secrets.yaml - will create environment variable containing db password, make sure to fill this one too